def-gthill/sils/README.md

-- The world's languages naturally cluster into two groups based on whether they tend to put the most important word (the "head") in a phrase at the beginning or the end.
+- The world's languages naturally cluster into two groups based on whether they tend to put the most important word (the "head") in a phrase at the beginning or the end of the phrase.
 This corresponds to the known classification of languages into "head-initial" and "head-final".
 - The inferred underlying tendency towards certain features is quite different from the raw proportions.
 For example, *labial-velar* sounds (pronouncing